ʔ

 ʔaw̓aw̓tíw̓sn̓t sneak up on something

-ʔaw̓íɬtxn̓ sneak up to, stalk a person, sneak along (OkB)
+ʔaw̓íɬtxn̓ sneak up to / sneak up to, stalk a person, sneak along (OkB)

 - ixíʔ sn̓ʔaw̓qnwíxʷs yəyaˤt iʔ sqilxʷ, kaʔ n̓kʷín̓plaʔsəlx̓.
 All the people followed one another singing.
 (Cv)